-There are many different areas of Bangkok which are popular with travelers.
-Though the main ones here Khao San Road, Silom, Siam, and Sukhumvit.
+There are many different areas of Bangkok that are popular with travelers.
+Though the main ones here are Khao San Road, Silom, Siam, and Sukhumvit.

 For a more “normal” experience of Bangkok, I recommend you stay in Silom, Siam, or Sukhumvit.
 These are more modern parts of the city and definitely a lot more low-key.
 My favorite here is Hotel Indigo Wireless Road.

 Khao San Road is perfect for first-time travelers coming to Bangkok or those just looking to party.
 I do not recommend for ANYONE stay on actual Khao San Road.
 There is constant noise from the street below and because that’s automatically where travelers book there is no standard for accommodation, as no matter what, the room gets filled.